GenesysPureConnect/cli/README.md

     help      Show this help
-    defaults  Show the default values for a new item of the configuration type features  Gets feature information about the cic server get       Gets a configuration object
+    defaults  Show the default values for a new item of the configuration type delete    Perform a delete on a particular configuration item features  Gets feature information about the cic server get       Gets a configuration object
     interaction  Performs the action on an interaction